dvossbergieu2022-netizen/projects/EasyHome Startup_Roommate Matching algorithm/README.md

 # CONTACT US:
-For further information or help please contact: jruiz.ieu2022@student.ie.edu
+For further information or help please contact: dvosseberg.ieu2022@student.ie.edu

-This README file will constantly be updated by the developers of the project: Naji, Marianna, Emily, Omar, Jessie and Julia.
+This README file will constantly be updated by the developers of the project: Naji, Diana, Emily.